ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Data

-To test our framework, we use simulations of ZTF \sns\ including large-scale structure, as performed in \citet{carreresGrowthrateMeasurementTypeIa2023}.
-For the large-scale structures, we use the OuterRim N-body simulation \citep{heitmannOuterRimSimulation2019} which is a box of $(3 \ \mathrm{Gpc})^3$ at $z=0$.
-We simulate enough \sns\ to reach the expected statistics for the six-year duration of the survey.
-Each OuterRim subbox encloses halos up to $z \sim 0.17$ after placing the observer at its center.
-To be consistent, the fiducial cosmology used in our simulations match the one used in OuterRim: a flat-$\Lambda$CDM model with parameters provided in Table~\ref{tab:siminput}.
+To be consistent, the fiducial cosmology used in our simulations matches the one used in OuterRim: a flat-$\Lambda$CDM model with parameters provided in Table~\ref{tab:siminput}.

-The \sn\ light-curve simulations are then performed using the library \texttt{snsim}\footnote{\url{https://github.com/bastiencarreres/snsim}}.
-These simulations have been described in details in \cite{carreresGrowthrateMeasurementTypeIa2023}.
-The \sn\ events are generated using the latest estimate of the rate measured from ZTF data, $r = 2.35 \times 10^{-5}$ Mpc$^{-3}$ yr$^{-1}$ \citep{perleyZwickyTransientFacility2020}.
-In these simulations each \sn\ is randomly assigned to a halo from the N-body simulation and then the halo velocity is used to compute the observed redshift.
-Once the \sn\ is assigned to a halo and its redshift is computed, we then generate the SALT2 model parameters: the stretch $x_1$, the color $c$ and the apparent peak magnitude Bessel-$B$ band $m_B$.
-The stretch parameter is modeled using the redshift dependent two-Gaussian mixture described in \citet{nicolasRedshiftEvolutionUnderlying2021}, while the color parameter distribution follows the asymmetric model given in \citet[Table~1]{scolnicMeasuringTypeIa2016} for low $z$.
+The number of \sn\ events to be generated was computed using the latest estimate of the rate measured from ZTF data, $r_\mathrm{P20} = 2.35 \times 10^{-5}$ Mpc$^{-3}$ yr$^{-1}$ \citep{perleyZwickyTransientFacility2020}.
+This rate had to be rescaled to our fiducial cosmology as $r = r_\mathrm{P20} \left(h/0.7\right)^3$ with $h= H_0 / (100 \mathrm{km.s}^{-1}.\mathrm{Mpc}^{-1})$.
+To get more statistics for the expected number of \sns\ per Mpc$^{-3}$, we multiplied this rate by the expected 6-year duration of the full ZTF survey.
+Each \sn\ was randomly assigned to a halo from the N-body simulation and the halo velocity was used to compute the observed redshift.
+We computed the angular positions of each halo relative to the observer and kept only those lying within the ZTF angular footprint.
+We randomly drew the SALT2 model parameters of each \sn: the stretch, $x_1$, the color, $c$, and the apparent peak magnitude in the Bessel-$B$ band, $m_B$.
+The stretch parameter was modeled using the redshift-dependent two-Gaussian mixture described in \citet{nicolasRedshiftEvolutionUnderlying2021}, while the color parameter distribution follows the asymmetric model given in \citet[Table~1]{scolnicMeasuringTypeIa2016} for low $z$.